The sales pitch on 99designs goes like this:

 Update: 22 January 2010

-I don’t see spec websites as my competition, so I don’t voice my opinion out of spite.
-It’s the shady practices going on that concern me.
-I’m all for kids wanting to experiment with design, and yes, good on those who are proactive.
+I don’t see spec websites as competition, so I don’t share an opinion out of spite.
+It’s the shady practices that concern me.
+I’m all for kids wanting to experiment with design, and good on those who are proactive.
 Absolutely.
-But have you seen the comment threads on many contests?
-Accusations are rife, some real foul-mouthed snarks — no place for a youngster to learn how great the design profession actually is.
+But have you seen the comment threads on these contests?
+Rife with accusations, some real foul-mouthed snarks.
+They’re no place for a youngster to learn how great the design profession is.
 In fact, it’s a quick way to turn-off the future generation of designers rather than encourage them.